isomerpages/moe-sls/_student-user-guide/Assess/(A2,13) Complete an Activity & Section.md

 </li>
 </ol>
 <img style="width:1.5rem; display: inline;" src="/images/Icons/Bulb32.svg"><u>Did you know</u>:
-<p>Sections with prerequisites will be restricted until you have completed all the <a target="_blank" href="/student-user-guide/assess/navigate-an-assignment/">Section Prerequisites</a>.</p>
+<p>Activities/Sections with prerequisites will be restricted until you have completed all the <a target="_blank" href="/student-user-guide/assess/navigate-an-assignment/">Activities/Section Prerequisites</a>.</p>